Dell O'Dell: Career

 Odella Newton's father Lucky Bill Newton (1859-1937) ran his own circus, and she began learning juggling from the performers on his circus when she was young.
 Odella developed a strongwoman act and "could climb up one side of a ladder and down the other with a sofa balanced on her chin".
 She developed a style that featured snappy patter and cute rhymes, which became something of a trademark.
 During the 1930s, Newton entered vaudeville, using the stage name Dell O'Dell.
 She subsequently became a comedy magician.
 In 1931, she married Charles Carrer (1898-1971), a famous juggler from Zurich, Switzerland, who sometimes assisted in her show and rebuilt and repaired props for her.

-She became a pioneer of television magic when The Dell O'Dell Show began transmission on a local station in the Los Angeles area in California on 14 September 1951.
+She became a pioneer of television magic when The Dell O'Dell Show began transmission on July 13, 1951 on local station KECA-TV in the Los Angeles area in California.
 She thus pre-dated several other noted pioneers of television magic, such as Mark Wilson, whose first television show began in 1955, and Richiardi Jr who made the first of his record run of appearances on The Ed Sullivan Show in 1956.

 O'Dell wrote frequently on the subject of magic.
 For eight years in the 1940s, she contributed a column titled "Dell-lightfully" for the magicians' magazine The Linking Ring.
 She also produced a number of books of tricks and performance routines, including Presenting Magical Moments (1939) and On Both Sides of the Footlights (1946), though both books were ghost-written for her.
 Her "Stamp Album" presentation was published in volume 4 of the Tarbell Course in Magic.

 O'Dell died age 64 of multiple myeloma and left her body to UCLA Medical Center for scientific research.
 Her husband Charlie died on December 25, 1971.

 In 2014, Michael Claxton's biography of O'Dell, Don't Fool Yourself: The Magical Life of Dell O'Dell, was released by Squash Publishing.